How monday.com scales code reviews with AI — live Nov 12 at 12PM EST →

 1. Qodo Gen

 Qodo Gen is a cutting-edge AI coding assistant designed to enhance productivity and code quality.
+Built on Agentic AI Tools architecture, Qodo Gen functions as an advanced AI code generator that learns from your existing codebase to deliver contextual and accurate suggestions.
 It uses the latest generative AI technologies and fine-tuned models to generate code for your specific requirements.

 Key Features: